secure-compilation/SECOMP/README.md

 When this step succeeds, running `make proof` runs the proofs and `make` builds the sub-project.

-## `correctness`
+## Main branch: `ccs-submission`

-This folder contains the extension of CompCert to compartments, which involved updating the languages, passes, and correctness proofs.
+This branch contains the extension of CompCert to compartments, which involved updating the languages, passes, and correctness proofs.
 This extension can be built into a compiler binary that can be used to compile compartmentalized C programs that can be executed.
 It also includes the automated testing